thanos-io/thanos/docs/proposals/deletions_object_storage.md

 ### Ticket: https://github.com/thanos-io/thanos/issues/1598
 ## Summary

 This design document proposes deletion of series for object storage in Thanos.
-This feature mainly causes changes in the Compactor and Store components and the object storage itself where the changes are expected to be reflected.
+This feature mainly causes changes in the Store component and masks the series from objstore corresponding to the user deletion requests and does not trigger actual deletions in the object storage which is proposed to be the future work extension of the current proposal.

 ## Motivation